Mparaiso/Pimple.js/README.md

 + AMD compatible

 #### change log
+- 0.0.4 pimple can now be instanciated without new
 - 0.0.3 api changed for shared,protected and extended services , see README.md
 - 0.0.2 register method added